Skip to main content

 • Jābir’s statement ‘Give me a set (of legislation) to hold on to’, shows that when someone is reminded about Allāh, he is ready to receive information about matters which are ḥalāl and ḥarām.

-• Shows the importance fo putting forth tawḥīd before matters pertaining to ḥalāl and ḥarām.
+• Shows the importance of putting forth tawḥīd before matters pertaining to ḥalāl and ḥarām.
 Once the people accept tawḥīd, you will find that they accept it because they love Allāh and want to please Allāh, and an example of this is when the Messenger (ﷺ) advised Jābir not to insult anyone, and he mentions that from that point he insulted no person or animal.

 • The prohibition of insulting others in general.
 Specifically insulting a Muslim is even more impermissible, the Messenger of Allāh (ﷺ) said insulting a Muslim is fusūq and killing him is kufr, as is mentioned in Ṣaḥīḥ al-Bukhārī and Muslim, narrated by Ibn Masʿūd (raḍiAllāhu ʿanhu).